 Depending on the circumstances involved in an accident, a number of parties may be held liable for the injuries that follow.
 Those directly involved in on-site work may be considered responsible for the negligence that leads to a construction injury.
 In certain circumstances, including incidents that involve faulty machinery, off-site parties may be found to have contributed to a given injury.

 Any of the following may have contributed to your injury:

 If a third party is responsible for your injuries, you could file a lawsuit against the company or individual.
 For example, defective equipment could be the result of poor design or improper maintenance.
 Generally speaking, general contractors and subcontractors are responsible for keeping the construction site hazard-free.

 While employers are exempt from injury liability unless they failed to pay workers’ compensation, any other parties may be liable for your injury.
 In a construction site liability case, the court will weigh the responsibility of each party to determine who is at fault for the accident.
 Injured workers have rights.
-Speak with an experienced construction accident attorney in Chicago to explore your legal rights under the law.
+Speak with an experienced Chicago construction accident attorney to explore your legal rights under the law.